IBM/browser-functions/docs/quickstart.md

 The quickest way to get started is to write a function and deploy it to a running Browser Functions server.

-- Login to the server (e.g. `browserfunctions.com`), create new credentials if you don't already have one
+- Login to the server (e.g. `browserfunctions.test`), create new credentials if you don't already have one
 - Click to create a new function with name `myfunc.js` with the following content (or drag in an already-created file):

 ```javascript